Krish-labs/FUTURE_ML_03/README.md

 This project implements a customer support chatbot using a hybrid architecture that combines machine learning-based intent classification with large language model (LLM) response generation.

-The system is designed to handle routine queries efficiently using a lightweight ML model, while delegating complex or ambiguous queries to an LLM.
+The system handles routine queries efficiently using a lightweight ML model and delegates complex or ambiguous queries to an LLM.

 ---